-Tag Levels:
+Tag Levels for Advanced Esthetics/Esthetics:

-- A. FRESHMAN / JUNIOR student is learning the theory and practical basics of the course - B. BUDGET SENIOR (green dot) student has completed Junior classroom training and is "certified" to perform certain specific clinic services, and is continuing with the theory and practice of more advanced areas. - C. INTERMEDIATE (yellow dot) student is improving upon "certified" skills and is ready to go into more advanced areas. - D. ADVANCE (silver dot) student has reached "entry level" in the basics and is improving in advanced areas. - E. DERMAL TECH (gold dot) student exhibits above entry-level skill, attitude, and knowledge.
+- A. FRESHMAN / JUNIOR student is learning the theory and practical basics of the course - B. BUDGET SENIOR (green dot) student has completed Junior classroom training and is "certified" to perform certain clinic services, and is continuing with the theory and practice of more advanced areas. - C. INTERMEDIATE (yellow dot) student is improving upon "certified" skills and is ready to go into more advanced areas. - D. ADVANCE (silver dot) student has reached "entry level" in the basics and is improving in advanced areas. - E. DERMAL TECH (gold dot) student exhibits above entry-level skill, attitude, and knowledge.

-Advanced Manicuring / Manicuring
+Tag Levels for Advanced Manicuring/Manicuring: